schraj/simpleClientLogger/README.md

 # simpleClientLogger
-Logs errors and messages from client
+Logs errors and messages from client.

+!!!
+This is not ready for use !!!